ilchos/Red-Teaming-Framework/README.md

 - Loading our benchmark prompt dataset
 - Evaluating process & storing the results
 - Now you can see your model's vulnerability testing results!
-  - You can compare this to another models
+  - You can compare your agent's results to another models results
 - (optional) Uploading your agent's results to public leaderboard

+---

 We hope you WILL NOT train your model on our benchmark dataset.
 It's only for evaluating.
 Thanks!